Revolutionary Committee of Puerto Rico: Intentona de Yauco

 Mattei Lluberas and the Puerto Rican Commission in New York had been trying to convince President William McKinley to invade Puerto Rico for some time.
-After the US took control of Cuba, McKinley approved the invasion of Puerto Rico.
+After the U.S. took control of Cuba, McKinley approved the invasion of Puerto Rico.
 A convoy of ships left Tampa, Florida and on July 21 another convoy departed from Guantánamo for a 4-day journey to Puerto Rico.
 Under the terms of the Treaty of Paris of 1898, ratified on December 10, 1898, the United States annexed Puerto Rico.